 1. The benefit of a child having a meaningful relationship with both parents; and

 2. The need to protect a child from physical or psychological harm.

 Views expressed by a child will not solely form the basis for the Court’s decision.
-There are a number of different factors set out under the legislation which need to be considered after a focus upon the `primary’ considerations as set out above.
+There are a number of different factors set out under the legislation which needs to be considered after a focus upon the `primary’ considerations as set out above.
 The views of a child are only one of those factors.
 It is important to note that even though a child’s wishes are relevant, that relevance is also dependent on their level of their understanding and maturity.

-Whilst the Family Law Act remains silent with respect to what age a child must be before their wishes are considered definitive by the Court, generally speaking a Court will place significant weight on the wishes of a child over the age of thirteen years, and earlier if a child is particularly mature and insightful.
+Whilst the Family Law Act remains silent with respect to what age a child must be before their wishes are considered definitive by the Court, generally speaking, a Court will place significant weight on the wishes of a child over the age of thirteen years, and earlier if a child is particularly mature and insightful.

 How are the views heard?